google/gson/UserGuide.md

 // Deserialization
 TypeToken<Collection<Integer>> collectionType = new TypeToken<Collection<Integer>>(){};
+// Note: For older Gson versions it is necessary to use `collectionType.getType()` as argument below,
-Collection<Integer> ints2 = gson.fromJson(json, collectionType);
+// this is however not type-safe and care must be taken to specify the correct type for the local variable Collection<Integer> ints2 = gson.fromJson(json, collectionType);
 // ==> ints2 is same as ints
 ```